This guide provides a quick overview of the ISO45001 standard and the main stages to implementing an Occupational Health and Safety Management System.

 background to what the standard is about and how it should be interpreted.

 Sections 4 to 10 set out the requirements of the standard.
-Requirements are often referred to as the “shalls” of the standard because that is the word usually used by ISO to show that what is being stated is compulsory if an organization is to be compliant.
-So the (internal and external) auditing process is basically an exercise to check whether all of the requirements are being met by the organization.
+Requirements are often referred to as the “shalls” of the standard because that is the word usually used by ISO to show that what is being stated is compulsory if an organisation is to be compliant.
+So the (internal and external) auditing process is basically an exercise to check whether all of the requirements are being met by the organisation.

-Requirements are not optional and if they are not being met then a “nonconformity” will be raised by the auditor and the organization will need to address it to gain or keep their certification to the standard.
+Requirements are not optional and if they are not being met then a “nonconformity” will be raised by the auditor and the organisation will need to address it to gain or keep their certification to the standard.

 The implementation process:

-1. Perform a gap analysis to see where your processes meet the requirements already and where you will need to embed new processes.
+Perform a gap analysis to see where your processes meet the requirements already and where you will need to embed new processes.

 It’s important to note when going for certification, the auditor will want to see evidence.
 This can take many forms and until recently was defined as a combination of “documents” (evidence of intention such as policies, processes and procedures) and “records” (evidence that something has been done).
-In the new versions of the standards the term “documented information” is generally used instead to cover anything that is recorded (the official definition is “information required to be controlled and maintained by an organization and the medium on which it is contained”).
+In the new versions of the standards the term “documented information” is generally used instead to cover anything that is recorded (the official definition is “information required to be controlled and maintained by an organisation and the medium on which it is contained”).

-This is often a major culture change in many organizations.
+This is often a major culture change in many organisations.
 Just doing something is no longer enough; you must be able to prove that you did something.
 This means keeping records in areas you maybe do not keep records now; a good example often being meeting minutes.
 Meetings happen, things are discussed, and decisions are made, but the auditor will not just accept your word for it.
 The auditor will want to see the minutes.
 Other examples could be training records – who was trained to do what and when?
 Emergency response tests – what was tested, by whom, when and what was the outcome?

-The certification process:
+The ISO45001 certification process:

-There’s no obligation to go for certification to ISO45001 and many organizations choose to simply use the standard as a set of good practice principles to guide them to creating a safer work environment.
+There’s no obligation to go for certification to ISO45001 and many organisations choose to simply use the standard as a set of good practice principles to guide them to creating a safer work environment.
 However, certification helps show others you’re taking your health and safety management seriously.

 For certification, the steps to are similar of all the ISO standards, and involve:

-1. Implementing procedures and methods as requirements of the standard.
+Implementing procedures and methods as requirements of the standard.

-2. Perform an internal audit to highlight any nonconformities before the external audit.
+Perform an internal audit to highlight any nonconformities before the external audit.
 We advise an internal audit to be completed by an independent third-party auditor or an impartial qualified auditor within your organisation.

-3. The final external audit to achieve certification is by an accredited Registered Certification Body (RCB).
+The final external audit to achieve certification is by an accredited Registered Certification Body (RCB).
 This is in two stages.
 Stage one is basically a review of how ready you are for the main event, the stage two certification audit.
-You may pick up a few pointers for improvement (known as nonconformities) at stage two but, if these aren’t too serious, your organization will become certified and can advertise the fact to anyone with an interest.
+You may pick up a few pointers for improvement (known as nonconformities) at stage two but, if these aren’t too serious, your organisation will become certified and can advertise the fact to anyone with an interest.

 Once certified, you will then have an annual surveillance audit to confirm your compliance, and then every three years there will be a re-certification audit, which is when you will be re-issued certification.